V-Kudryashov/md-Files/BikeLab/BikeLab.md

 <a name="damper"></a>
 #### 1.3.4 Damper
 **Description**<br>
-Dumper provides the movement of the rear dumper.
+Damper provides the movement of the rear dumper.

 **Fields**
 - **damperBottom** -
-Bottom of the damper
+Bottom of the damper.
+This part is located on the swingarm.
 - **spring** -
 Damper spring
 - **springLength** -